osoclos/cultivis/ToS.md

 > By agreeing to the Terms of Service, you also acknowledge the [Open Source License](LICENSE) (the "OSL") and the terms and conditions underlined in the OSL.

 Copyright (c) 2025 osoclos
-Last updated: 13 January 2025.
+Last updated: 12 February 2025.
 Replaces all prior versions.

 ## Usage